ShawnLess/server-soc-ts/README.md

 ### Qemu Model of the Server SoC Reference Machine

-Right now around 40% testcase failed or skipped due to current the generic virtual platform **virt** lacks the required models in Server SoC, e.g., RCiEP devices.
+Right now around 40% testcase failed or skipped due to the generic virtual platform **virt** lacks the required models in Server SoC, e.g., RCiEP devices.
 We need a more realistic server SoC reference machine in qemu.
 This would not only benefit the SoC testsuite, but also a good reference model for SoC and firmware development.

 ### EDK II for the Server SoC Reference Machine